www6v/www6vHomeAIGCSource/source/_posts/streamingSystemChapter2Original.md

 knowledge will help frame future discussions (and be fascinating in and of

 itself).
 Enter Slava, stage right...

 {%  enddetails   %}

+{% details 点击  原文  %}

+1. If you’re fortunate enough to be reading the Safari version of the book, you

+have full-blown time-lapse animations just like in “Streaming 102”.
+For print,

+Kindle, and other ebook versions, there are static images with a link to

+animated versions on the web.

+2. Bear with me here.
+Fine-grained emotional expressions via composite

+punctuation (i.e., emoticons) are strictly forbidden in O’Reilly publications <

+winky-smiley/>.

+3. And indeed, we did just that with the original triggers feature in Beam.
+In

+retrospect, we went a bit overboard.
+Future iterations will be simpler and

+easier to use, and in this book I focus only on the pieces that are likely to

+remain in some form or another.

+4. More accurately, the input to the function is really the state at time *P* of

+everything upstream of the point in the pipeline where the watermark is being

+observed: the input source, buffered data, data actively being processed, and

+so on; but conceptually it’s simpler to think of it as a mapping from

+processing time to event time.

+5. Note that I specifically chose to omit the value of 9 from the heuristic

+watermark because it will help me to make some important points about late

+data and watermark lag.
+In reality, a heuristic watermark might be just as

+likely to omit some other value(s) instead, which in turn could have

+significantly less drastic effect on the watermark.
+If winnowing late-arriving

+data from the watermark is your goal (which is very valid in some cases, such

+as abuse detection, for which you just want to see a significant majority of the

+data as quickly as possible), you don’t necessarily want a heuristic watermark

+rather than a perfect watermark.
+What you really want is a percentile

+watermark, which explicitly drops some percentile of late-arriving data from

+its calculations.
+See Chapter 3.

+6. Which isn’t to say there aren’t use cases that care primarily about

+correctness and not so much about latency; in those cases, using an accurate

+watermark as the sole driver of output from a pipeline is a reasonable

+approach.

+7. And, as we know from before, this assertion is either guaranteed, in the case

+of a perfect watermark being used, or an educated guess, in the case of a

+heuristic watermark.

+8. You might note that there should logically be a fourth mode: discarding and

+retracting.
+That mode isn’t terribly useful in most cases, so I don’t discuss it

+further here.

+9. In retrospect, it probably would have been clearer to choose a different set

+of names that are more oriented toward the observed nature of data in the

+materialized stream (e.g., “output modes”) rather than names describing the

+state management semantics that yield those data.
+Perhaps: discarding mode

+→ delta mode, accumulating mode → value mode, accumulating and

+retracting mode → value and retraction mode?
+However, the

+discarding/accumulating/accumulating and retracting names are enshrined in

+the 1.x and 2.x lineages of the Beam Model, so I don’t want to introduce

+potential confusion in the book by deviating.
+Also, it’s very likely

+accumulating modes will blend into the background more with Beam 3.0 and

+the introduction of sink triggers; more on this when we discuss SQL in

+Chapter 8.

+{%  enddetails   %}